 Patient Responsibilities

-Provision of Information A patient has the responsibility to provide, to the best of his/her knowledge, accurate and complete information about the present complaints, past illnesses, hospitalizations, medications, any changes in condition, symptoms, including pain, and other matters relating to his/her condition to the responsible practitioner.
-A patient is responsible for reporting whether he/she clearly comprehends a contemplated course of action and what is expected of them.
+Provision of Information A patient has the responsibility to provide, to the best of his/her knowledge, accurate and complete information about the present complaints, past illnesses/hospitalizations, medications, any changes in condition, symptoms, to include pain, and other matters relating to his/her condition to the responsible practitioner.
+A patient is responsible for identifying whether he/she clearly comprehends a contemplated course of action and what is expected of him/her.
 A patient is responsible for communicating questions or concerns to any member of the patient care team.

-Compliance Instructions A patient is responsible for following the treatment plan recommended by the practitioner primarily responsible for their care.
-This may include following the instructions of nurses/health personnel as they carry out the coordinated plan of care, implement the practitioner’s orders, & enforce the applicable hospital rules and regulations.
-The patient is responsible for keeping appointments and when he/she is unable to do so for any reason, for notifying the responsible practitioner or the hospital.
+Compliance Instructions A patient is responsible for following the treatment plan recommended by the practitioner primarily responsible for his/her care.
+This may include following the instructions of nurses or health personnel who are administering the coordinated plan of care, implementing the practitioner’s orders, & enforcing the applicable hospital rules and regulations.
+The patient is responsible for keeping appointments to include changing or canceling appointments as necessary for any reason.

-Financial Charges The patient is responsible for paying hospital bills or to make arrangements for the financial obligations arising from the care.
+Financial Charges The patient is responsible for paying hospital bills.
+Financial counseling is available to make arrangements for financial obligations arising from care.

-Respect and Consideration The patient is responsible for being considerate of the rights of other patients and hospital personnel, and for assisting with the control of noise and the number of visitors.
+Respect and Consideration The patient must be considerate of the rights of other patients and hospital personnel to include assisting with the control of noise and the number of visitors.
 The patient is responsible for being respectful of the property of other persons and of the hospital.

 Notice of 24/7 Physician Coverage